AdobeDocs/commerce-operations.en/help/configuration/deployment/build-system.md

 To install Composer:

-1. Change to or create an empty directory on your Magento server.
+1. Change to or create an empty directory on your Commerce server.

 1. Enter the following commands: